turingschool/backend-curriculum-site/module3/lessons/intro_to_background_workers.md

 and any thought you may have right now.
 You should see an email in the mailcatcher UI with the thought-giphy.

-Notice that for this process takes a very long time.
+Notice that this process takes a very long time.
 What we have here is a perfect candidate for a background process:

 * Operation is slow
 * User's interaction with the process is already asynchronous (submit